Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 "All right.
 Maybe we can build a snow person."

 The holidays were ending as more students started arriving back at the school.
-Harry and Hermione decided on the last day of term to go for another walk, hand in hand, the day before term started.
+Harry and Hermione decided to go for another walk, hand in hand, on the last day before term started.
 They were talking amiably until they heard a familiar sneering voice shout, "Hey Potter, holding hands with the mudblood?
 Surely a celebrity like you can do better than that!"

 Harry released her hand, grabbed his wand, and stepped in front of Hermione.
 "It's none of your business, Malfoy, so get out of here!"